Path to Membership

 Provisional Member (PM) Leave

-All full members are equal owners of our land, our businesses, and our assets.
-Full members can only be expelled from community by the action of two-thirds of full members through petition or vote.
-Expellable offenses include failure to do fair share, physical violence, theft, violating the community’s property and income codes, and deliberate attempts to destroy or disband the community.
-The decision to expel a member for these or other offenses is made by full members of the community on a case-by-case basis.
-Though problems do occasionally arise, we are usually able to resolve issues amongst ourselves and expulsion is extremely uncommon.
+After one year, full members vote by simple majority on whether you become a full member, your provisional membership is extended another six months, or your membership is terminated.
+All full members are equal owners of our land, businesses, and assets.
+Full members can only be expelled from the community with a 2/3rds petition.
+Failure to do fair share, physical violence, theft, violating the community’s property or income codes, and deliberate attempts to destroy or disband the community are the enumerated expellable offenses.
+Though problems do occasionally arise, we are usually able to resolve issues amongst ourselves and expulsion is rather uncommon.

 Associates